libsbmljs/libsbmljs/readme.md

 ext.enableMyPkg = findProperty('enableMyPkg') || true
 ```

-* Build libsbmljs as above.
+* Run `gradle --rerun-tasks combineIDL` and build libsbmljs as above.
 Also consider adding tests for your package to the karma/tests directory (and add those files to the `combineTests` task).

 ## Contribution Guidelines